httpsok/httpsok/README.en.md

 ## Introduction

-**httpsok** is a convenient HTTPS certificate auto-renewal tool designed specifically for Nginx servers.
+**httpsok** is a convenient HTTPS certificate auto-renewal tool designed specifically for Nginx and OpenResty servers.
 It has served numerous small and medium-sized enterprises, offering stability, security, and reliability.

 **One command, easily renew SSL certificates**